mrpotatoes/react-layout-manager/README.md

 ## Requirements
 As I've been writing this I've been pulling requirements and I'll be putting them here

+Note: This is all still up in the air and I'm trying to pull out the requirements but this, I don't think at least now, is the best format.
+Will revisit.

 ### Components
 | Layout | Requirement |
 |---|---|